 The offset θ is calculated assuming that the flight time of the request message equals the flight time of the response message in the protocol exchange.
 However, in reality one may be fast and the other may be slow.
 In the worst case the assumed reference point for the offset calculation could be in inaccurate by ±δ2 where δ is the total round trip time in seconds.

-The measurement precision ρs of the WC Server and ρc of the WC Client may mean a measurement by the WC Server is inaccurate by up to ρs seconds or a measurement by the WC Client is inaccurate by up to ρc seconds.
+The measurement precision ρs of the WC Server and ρcof the WC Client may mean a measurement by the WC Server is inaccurate by up to ρc seconds or a measurement by the WC Client is inaccurate by up to ρc seconds.